TraningCenter2018-2019/Team_Omega_Content_Saver/README.md

 ###### Server settings:
 * `server.port=srvPort` - where `srvPort` is the port on which the server will be deployed (default is 1502).

 It is also possible to customize ways to save content and information about the content.
 To start the server, you must create an object of class `com.nc.contentsaver.ContentSaver`, which is required argument interface object `com.nc.contentsaver.processes.managing.manager.DataManager`.
-To implement this interface, use the builder `com.nc.contentsaver.processes.managing.manager.DataSaverBuilder` - it will allow you to work with the data as you want it.
+To implement this interface, use the builder `com.nc.contentsaver.processes.managing.manager.DataManagerBuilder` - it will allow you to work with the data as you want it.

 ### Interaction with the server: